mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - :ref:`CalculateCarpenterSampleCorrection <algm-CalculateCarpenterSampleCorrection>` outputs a group workspace with the separate absorption and multiple scattering corrections for flexibility to the User to apply them to the sample workspace

-- :ref:`CarpenterSampleCorrection <algm-CarpenterSamlpeCorrection>` replaces *MultipleScatteringCylinderAbsorption* and uses :ref:`CalculateCarpenterSampleCorrection <algm-CalculateCarpenterSampleCorrection>` for calculating its corrections.
+- :ref:`CarpenterSampleCorrection <algm-CarpenterSampleCorrection>` replaces *MultipleScatteringCylinderAbsorption* and uses :ref:`CalculateCarpenterSampleCorrection <algm-CalculateCarpenterSampleCorrection>` for calculating its corrections.

 Improved
 ########